 Built-in fire and smoke dampers can prevent this from happening.

 The successful operations of fire life safety building systems could mean the difference between a nuisance fire and an uncontrollable catastrophe.
-But fire and smoke dampers experience a failure rate of up to 60%.
+But fire and smoke dampers experience an average failure rate of 47%.
 Most of them could be found, repaired and prevented by a proper hands-on inspection by ICB-Certified, ANSI-accredited HVAC Fire Life Safety professionals.